longlene/clx/README.md

 ## DESCRIPTION

-Goal: make funtoo/gentoo Linux a more developer-friendly platform
+To make Funtoo/Gentoo the best environment for developer.

-This overlay stores some ebuilds for Common Lisp, Ruby and Lua developer and other interesting ebuilds.
+This overlay stores fresh ebuilds for C++, Ruby, Common Lisp, Lua and other fresh interesting stuff.

-some ebuilds are collected from the Internet and others are wrote by myself.

 ## INSTALLATION